-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

 Ansah has done regular conditioning work as well as taken part in walk-throughs, Carroll said.
 But the team would like to see him get as much practice as possible before the regular season begins.
 Seattle is scheduled to have only two practice days next week — Tuesday and Wednesday — before the preseason finale on Thursday against the Raiders.

 “He has progressed to the point where we think that’s possible,’’ Carroll said of Ansah practicing next week.
 “We think that’s really important and hope we can put that together.
-If he has to do it in one week’s time we will.
+If he has to do it in one week’s time, we will.
 But we’d like to get two weeks under his belt (before the regular season begins).’’

-Here are a few other injury updates:
+A few other injury updates:

 — Carroll clarified that rookie safety Marquise Blair bruised his back when he landed on the turf last Sunday at Minnesota — he had earlier called it back spasms.
-Blair did not practice again Friday and i’s unclear if he will play Saturday but probably unlikely since it does not appear that he practiced all week.
+Blair did not practice again Friday and it’s unclear if he will play Saturday but probably unlikely since it does not appear that he practiced all week.

 — Carroll said linebacker Bobby Wagner practiced all week alongside K.J.
 Wright and Mychal Kendricks.
 He was coy when asked if Wagner will play against the Chargers but said “that would be a good idea.”